-Alternative Route to Technology Educator Licensure (ARTEL) Technology Education and Pre-Engineering Licensure for Teachers
+Alternative Route to Technology Educator Licensure (ARTEL) Technology Engineering Licensure for Teachers

 The University of Wisconsin-Parkside Institute of Professional Educator Development and Gateway Technical College will partner on the state's first licensure-only post-baccalaureate program.
 UW-Parkside will provide oversight of the licensure process including pedagogy coursework and required field experiences.
 Gateway will support candidates with content courses aligned with the Wisconsin State Standards.

-The new technology education licensure program answers the need for technology and pre-engineering teachers.
-Today, only UW-Stout and UW-Platteville prepare technology and pre-engineering educators with a bachelor of science or master's degree.
+The new technology education licensure program answers the need for technology and engineering teachers.
+Today, only UW-Stout and UW-Platteville prepare technology and engineering educators with a bachelor of science or master's degree.
 Individuals looking for a licensure-only alternative were challenged to find a regional program to participate in without enrolling in a full program.